ugoproto/ugo_py_doc/docs/Importing Data into Python.md

 plt.show()
 ```

-- The data are adapted from the website of the undergraduate text book Principles of Economics by Hill, Griffiths and Lim (http://www.principlesofeconometrics.com/sas/).
+- The data are adapted from the website of the undergraduate text book [Principles of Economics](http://www.principlesofeconometrics.com/sas/) by Hill, Griffiths and Lim.
 - The chart would be:

 ```python